dj1ch/minigotchi/INSTALL.md

 - Click `Ok` and plug the board into your computer.
 It should blink, make sure it is receiving the correct amount of voltage, too much will burn it(I learned that the hard way)

-- Open up the minigotchi folder through the IDE by pushing `Ctrl O`, or by going to `File` > `Open`, then selecting the folder the .ino is in.
+- Open up the minigotchi folder through the IDE by pushing `Ctrl+O`, or by going to `File` > `Open`, then selecting the folder the .ino is in.
 If other tabs don't show up, along with `minigotchi.ino`, make sure to copy and paste the files into the same directory/folder as that lone `.ino` file.
 It won't be able to compile if that happens.

 - Install the following dependancies with the library manager: `ArduinoJson`, etc with all with their dependancies(Please install all of them for them to work correctly).